Chow Pressure Group (CPG)

 1. Theory

-Chu et al (2017) showed that there is a relationship between the magnitude of pressure interference (MPI) and the stabilized Chow Presure Group (CPG) value
+Chu et al. (2017) showed that there is a relationship between the magnitude of pressure interference (MPI) and the stabilized Chow Pressure Group (CPG) value.

 The CPG calculation considers the bottomhole pressure trend before and after a well is put on production (POP).
-Fig. 1 shows an example of this, in which the dashed line represents the pre-POP bottomhole pressure trend.
+Fig. 1 shows an example of this, where the sloped dashed line represents the pre-POP bottomhole pressure trend and the vertical dashed line represents the actual POP date of the offset well observed in the field.
 The pressure difference, \(\Delta p\), is the difference between the forecasted "prior" bottomhole pressure trend and the measured bottomhole pressure (that starts when the offset well is put on production).

 The logarithmic derivative used in well testing applied directly on the \(\Delta p\) data is given by, i.e., .

-There are three different ways to compute this derivative in whitson+:
+There are three different ways to compute this derivative (\(\Delta p'\)) in whitson+:

 The Bourdet derivative is commonly used in well-test analysis (PTA) for identifying flow regimes (Lee et al., 2003) and has similarly found utility in RTA.

-To calculate the Bourdet derivative (Bourdet et al., 1989) at any given point, one point before (left) and one point after (right) is used.
+To calculate the Bourdet derivative (Bourdet et al., 1989) at any given point, one point before (left) and one point after (right) are used.

 The Bourdet approach is illustrated in Fig. 2 and is a way to calculate and smooth the derivative based on a log-cycle window size, L.